 Specialists are categorized into two:

-- General profile – this type of specialists takes on any project as long as they’re paid for it.
-If you take a look at their portfolio, you can find a variety of works including interior renders, product designs, outdoor renders, etc.
+- General profile – this type of specialist takes on any project as long as they’re paid for it.
+If you take a look at 3d artist portfolio, you can find a variety of works including interior renders, product designs, outdoor renders, etc.

 - Narrow profile – narrow profile specialists are a lot more specific in their craft.
 You can expect to see only one type of work in their portfolio.
 For example, you will only see product designs, or interior designs, depending on the specialization.
 A narrow profile specialist only works on a single field because this is where he excels.
 In most cases, you’ll have a hard time choosing which is the better one in his works because they are all incredible.

 This explains why working with a 3D studio is your best choice.
 Designers of varying profiles often work together inside a studio.